 Thomas Carvings is a family business run by Harry, Danny and Victoria Thomas.

-They have been privileged to receive a variety of commissions for really unusual artworks over the years and are especially proud of their creations.
+They have been privileged to receive a variety of commissions from individuals and businesses for really unusual artworks over the years and are especially proud of their creations.

 “It’s a real honour to be able to bring something back to life; to see the joy on someone’s face when you present them with an artwork which has so much personal meaning is simply priceless.”